-The College Autism Network is a national nonprofit organization linking varied stakeholders engaged in evidence-based efforts to improve access, experiences, and outcomes for college students with autism.
+The College Autism Network is a nonprofit organization linking varied stakeholders engaged in evidence-guided efforts to improve access, experiences, and outcomes for postsecondary students with autism.

 Update for 2018-19: The Evolution of CAN

 The College Autism Network (CAN) formally began in February, 2016.
 We are quite proud of our many efforts during that time to improve access, experiences, and outcomes for college students with autism.
 In 2.5 years, we have…

 - Delivered 24 presentations at state, regional, national, and international conferences and on individual campuses.
 Through these efforts, CAN has directly informed the work of more than 1,000 professionals with widely varying roles from diverse institutional types.